 COP 3337: The school has instituted a new design for COP2210, with fewer sections and a common exam.
 This should address the concern of students having diverse preparation for the course.
 The low coverage in some semesters is not a problem with the structure of the course, but with the presentation of the material.
 All instructors should be encouraged to cover all the material in a meaningful way.
 A review of the outcomes should be made to assess if removing some of the outcomes would maintain the content of the course and allow more time for other topics.

 UGC reviewed the course outcomes and they all seem to be appropriate.
+Agreed.

 UGC recommends adding learning outcomes in the syllabus to help instructors to understand the coverage of each topic.